cromozooom/responsive-email/README.md

 ## CTA explain

-Two type of cta with or without !!!!Price!!!!
+Two type of cta with or without *Price*

 1. without price (- var buttonType 	= "01")
 2. with price (- var buttonType 	= "02")